muchamadfatihurrahman/muchamadfatihurrahman.github.io/_tabs/about.md

 # 🚀 About Me

-## 👋 Muchamad Fatihurahman
+## 👋 Hi

-Hello!
 I'm Muchamad Fatihurahman, commonly known as Fatih.
 I am passionate about IT, homelabs, and technology in general.
 Additionally, I have a strong interest in business and entrepreneurship.

 ## 💡 Interests & Skills
 - **IT & System Administration**: I have a keen interest in Linux-based operating systems, networking, cloud computing, and server management.